rhiever/reddit-analysis/README.md

 To make a MUW cloud out of the words, copy all of the words into http://www.wordle.net/compose and click the Go button.
 Ta-da, you're done!

+### Multiprocess

+`reddit-analysis` supports multiprocess PRAW.
+This allows you to run multiple instances of `reddit-analysis` simultaneously and not risk getting banned for overusing the reddit API.
+To enable multiprocess PRAW in `reddit-analysis`, add the `-u` flag.

+See the <a href="https://praw.readthedocs.org/en/latest/pages/multiprocess.html" target="_blank">PRAW
+documentation<a/> for more information.